-The sexiest, most erotic films of all time typically feature great-looking men and women.
-Their faces are gorgeous to look at, even in the throes of passion.
-Their bodies are either impossibly buff, or one meager pound north of anorexia.
-The only movie in recent memory that dared portray a fuller-figured woman having (and enjoying) sex was Train Wreck, starring Amy Schumer in the title role.
+When movies get hot and steamy, it can look picture perfect.
+You rarely see the mess—or even the laughs—that make a real-life physical connection so special.
+Actors with personal trainers, stunning lighting and directors carefully posing them make it seem easy.
 “Some people feel inadequate, comparing themselves to movie stars, despite the fact that many actors look like the rest of us when they’re not made up,” says certified sex therapist Grace Landes.
 “We only see actors at their best, with their hair done, and in great clothes, or naked, in perfectly staged angles, and elegant lighting.”
 If viewing those svelte, stunning bodies tears you down instead of revving you up, you’re not alone.
 According to the Deseret News, men, as well as women, experience body image dissatisfaction, when they compare themselves with Hollywood hunks.

 Not only are characters in movies better looking than the rest of us, but their homes are more fabulous too.
-Did you ever notice the gorgeous digs typically portrayed in movie sex scenes?
-There’s no dirty laundry on the floor, no ring around the bathtub, and no overflowing garbage cans.
-Most of us have to juggle our sex lives with the rest of our lives, and that means planning for laundry, cooking, childcare, and earning a living.
+When movie scenes heat up in the bedroom, characters aren’t tripping over dirty laundry on the floor.
+When lovers slip into a bubble bath together on screen, there’s no grime around the drain.
+Most of us have to juggle our sex lives with the rest of our lives, and that means planning for laundry, cooking, childcare and earning a living.
 Movie sex is unfettered sex, which is out of reach for many people.
 “It’s not rare for a couple to come onto my office and use a movie as a reference point for how they wish their sex life operated,” says Chris Donaghue, PhD, author of Sex Outside the Lines: Authentic Sexuality in a Sexually Dysfunctional Culture.
 “Hollywood’s depiction of sex in movies is typically centered around big, bold acts of love and attraction.
 Characters in film have no boundaries, whereas typical couples have finances, careers, and family, which may all limit the magnitude of their sex lives.
 In film,” he adds, “none of these constraints exist, and it can make the average, American couple feel negative about their own sexuality.”
-If sex has cooled down in your relationship, here’s how to rekindle the fire.

 All it takes is a sidelong glance